Cooking with Julia

 I needed a respite from real life.
 I needed a world of decadence and parties and fun and, more than anything, food.
 I needed to channel Julia -- not Child (whom I love and worship) but Reed, the food writer, party-thrower extraordinaire, southerner through and through, citizen of the world Julia Reed.

 She had just died, Julia did.
 That she died of cancer and not some madcap adventure gone wrong is even more of an injustice, but then the summer was all about injustices.
-What I did not accept was that life should be lived any other way, which is to say, without having a bottle of good bourbon and some mixers at the ready, without being willing -- in this case, if the limits of social distancing allowed it -- to throw a party spontaneously and make food that was rich and perhaps difficult to assemble but that showed you cared even if the situation didn't necessarily call for it.
+What I did not accept was that life should be lived any other way, which is to say, without having a bottle of good bourbon and some grapefruit simple syrup at the ready, without being willing -- in this case, if the limits of social distancing allowed it -- to throw a party spontaneously and make food that was rich and perhaps difficult to assemble but that showed you cared even if the situation didn't necessarily call for it.
 Even if, say, helicopters were buzzing and sirens were blaring -- you did it because you knew that kind of effort would imbue the moment with a deeper meaning, perhaps one with more gravitas.
 Gravitas mixed with joy.

 I gobbled up her books, trying my best not to do it on an empty stomach lest I develop a craving for one of her mother's friend Bossy's casseroles at midnight.
 Bossy appears often in Julia's essays, a lifelong bit player whose food and friendship shaped Julia's eccentric worldview.
 Julia grew up in Greenville, smack in the middle of the Mississippi Delta, a vast fertile, alluvial plain that also birthed the Blues.
 Her father was prominent in the Republican party; her mother threw lavish parties that lasted for days (partly, according to Julia, because one had to travel great distances to get from one home to another, so if you did make the trip, you stayed).
 Julia moved to New York and started working in magazines in her twenties.
 She apparently moved up the -- pardon the pun -- food chain by wowing some editors of Newsweek by throwing a party and serving the food she had grown up with: simple food that may involve a can of Campbells soup or two, but that tasted good.
 We're talking pre-calorie-cutting, pre-farm-to-table, pre-vegan-as-mainstream.
 This was food whose fat needed the sting of bourbon to break up its molecules and neutralize it.
 Legend has it -- whose legend?
 Julia's own, of course -- that Julia made her mother's cheese straws at this fancy New York party, and the next thing you know, she had impressed the literati enough to move into her true calling: writing about food.